UDST/pandana/_sources/tutorial.txt

 Note that these have a bounding box for reducing the display window.
 Although the underlying library is computing values for all nodes in the region, it is extremely difficult to visualize this much data using matplotlib.
-The GeoCanvas tool by Autodesk is expressly designed to join indicators at the node level to shapes of parcels and produces a much more professional output map.
+The GeoCanvas tool by UrbanSim Inc. is expressly designed to join indicators at the node level to shapes of parcels and produces a much more professional output map.
 For quick interactive checking of results, the bounding box can be used to reduce the number of points that are shown,